andrulonis/ICT4D/README.md

 ### Enter environment variables

 The application requires multiple environment variables to be set in order to function properly.
-Make a copy of `.env.template` and name it `.env`.
+Make a copy of `.env.template` and name it `.env` and add your values.
-Add the required values where required.
 The table below explains what the environment variable values mean.
 All are required.

 |Environment variable|Description|
 |--------------------|-----------|